PassiveLogic/differentiable-swift-examples/Benchmarks/BuildingSimulation/README.md

 architectural improvements constantly being upstreamed.
 More information on toolchain installation and management can be found [here](https://passivelogic.github.io/differentiable-swift-examples/documentation/differentiableswiftexamples/setup).

-To build the benchmark, change into the `Swift` subdirectory and run the following:

 When using a recent Swift.org nightly toolchain snapshot on macOS, you may need to set the following environment variables to point to the correct macOS SDK and Swift runtime:
 ```bash
 export SDKROOT=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX14.sdk